Are you a seasoned D2L user but would like a quick refresher? We've got a workshop for you!

 1. As a pre-requisite, completion of the four Desire2Learn workshops plus

 2. the Online Instructor Certification Course, a semester-length online course led by Janet Kamps.

 Faculty interested in becoming certified should contact Janet Kamps at email@example.com or 936-468-1818.

 These workshops are suggested for all faculty using D2L and are a pre-requisite for all faculty seeking Online Instructor Certification.

-In this hands-on workshop, you'll learn how to manage content in your D2L courses, including how to upload files, set up and organize your course Content area, and use the built-in HTML creator to create and edit content in D2L.
+In this hands-on workshop, you'll learn specific techniques on how to manage content in your D2L courses, including how to upload files, set up and organize your course Content area, and use the built-in HTML creator to create and edit content in D2L.